-The gas and liquid radioactive waste generated in nuclear fuel cycle facilities is discharged after ensuring that is emissions are sufficiently safe.
+The gaseous and liquid radioactive waste generated in nuclear fuel cycle facilities is discharged after adequate safety assurance.

 To ensure the environmental safety of the surrounding area, JNFL has performed environmental monitoring since before the construction of the Rokkasho nuclear fuel cycle facilities.